 Lazy-loading is a technique that defers the loading of non-critical resources when a page load request is made.

 Without lazy loading in place, a website will load all the images within a webpage at their full size by default.
 And a site visitor has to wait for all of this loading to be completed before interacting with the website.

 If a Shopify store has many products, all the product images will be loaded simultaneously.
 This can, of course, destroy a page's load time.

-With lazy loading, the images will be loaded as the user scrolls down the page.
-This is often done by having low-quality lightweight placeholders that appear on the initial load.
-Then when the user scrolls to the point where an image enters the viewport, a higher quality version of that image will be loaded.
+With lazy loading on a Shopify site, the images will be loaded as the user scrolls down the page.
+This is often accomplished by having low-quality lightweight Shopify placeholder images that appear on the initial load.
+Then, when the user scrolls to the point where an image enters the viewport, a higher quality version of that image will be loaded.
 This method avoids the user seeing whitespace as they wait for the image to load, further improving their website experience.

 Should I use lazy loading?